 - veterinary care

-See a breakdown of the annual cost of owning a cat or kitten.
+See a breakdown of the annual cost of owning a cat (PDF) or kitten (PDF).

 Types of cats